bruab/bruab.github.io/_posts/you-have-to-learn-accounting-sorry/2022-08-03-you-have-to-learn-accounting-sorry.md

 - Where's the line between legal accounting requirements and nice-to-have best practices?
 - What financial reports should you actually create and pay attention to as a freelancer?

-Subscribe and I'll send you weekly updates as I write and research more on this topic (and others :).
+Subscribe and I'll send you updates as I write and research more on this topic (and others :).

-{% include convertkit-form.html uid="81f70327c4" formnumber="4956181" %}
+{% include email_form.html %}

 Cancel anytime.
 And I never look at unsubscribes, so you won't even hurt my feelings :)